Key Takeaways

 Key Dividend Metrics

-🛡 Dividend Safety Score (Implied): Strong—ample cash flow coverage
+🛡 Dividend Safety Score (Implied): Strong — ample free cash flow coverage

 Dividend Overview